Arranging information literacy sessions for your students

 We work with you to tailor the session so that it is relevant and subject specific.
 More advanced sessions can also be arranged for students about to start their dissertation for example.

-Please contact your Information Librarian to arrange a session.
+Please contact your Faculty Librarian to arrange a session.
 As we aim to tailor these sessions to suit your students needs we will need sufficient time to prepare.

-More details can be found in our Information Literacy Approach document.
+More details can be found in our Information Literacy Approach document (PDF).